anna-nasier/tello-drone-path-follower/README.md

 View from top to see the x and y coordinates clearly: https://drive.google.com/file/d/1jdaslfaNUraJbmPx87iqL_ku00ukcpt-/view?usp=sharing

 View from the side to see the movement in Z: https://drive.google.com/file/d/1YaNzkGx1QRBJ2it91UxRtMOOUcMzVdCi/view?usp=sharing

+The trajectory is achieved, but it's mirrored in y axis and rotated by 90 degrees regarding the camera image coordinates.

 ## Usage